-Based in Boston with its vibrant media and technology scene, the MA in Journalism program offers students the opportunity to gain real world experience in newsrooms in the city and across the country through Northeastern’s Cooperative Education program.
-Additionally, our students study with award-winning faculty who have come to Northeastern with years of experience reporting in the field.
-With their guidance, students are encouraged to publish their work at local and national news outlets.
+Based in Boston, with its vibrant media and technology scene, the MA in Journalism program offers students the opportunity to gain real world experience in newsrooms in the city and across the country through Northeastern’s Cooperative Education, or co-op, program.
+Our students study with award-winning faculty who have come to Northeastern with years of experience.
+With their guidance, students regularly publish their work with local and national news outlets.
+They also take advantage of opportunities to collaborate with our faculty on cutting-edge research that has real world impact.

 The MA in Journalism consists of 36 credit hours.
 The program can typically be completed in three or four semesters.

-Competitive scholarships, paid research assistantships and paid reporting opportunities available for eligible students.
-Many students contribute to and edit in-house publications like The Scope and Storybench, embark on research with faculty through the Co-Laboratory for Data Impact, and gain foreign correspondence experience on reporting trips to countries like Cuba and Greece.
+Competitive scholarships, paid research assistantships and paid reporting opportunities are available for eligible students.
+Students produce in-house publications like The Scope, which covers social justice movements in Boston, and Storybench a digital storytelling site covering the future of journalism widely read within the industry and Global Observer, offering news coverage through the lens of the international student experience.
+Students also collaborate with faculty through the Co-Laboratory for Data Impact, and gain foreign correspondence experience on reporting trips to countries like Cuba, Panama and Greece.

-We have trained and empowered many students in many skill and knowledge areas, including in data science, web development, podcasting, analytics, and experimental video.
-Students have secured internships at The Boston Globe, The Marshall Project, PBS’s NOVA, WGBH’s Frontline, Reveal from the Center for Investigative Reporting, WBUR’s Innovation Hub, NPR’s On Point, WGBH’s Basic Black and The Bay State Banner as well as placed freelance stories in The New York Times, Roll Call, The Washington Post, WGBH News, Undark Magazine, Columbia Journalism Review, Smithsonian Magazine and InsideClimate News.
+We have trained many students in many skill and knowledge areas, including in data reporting and visualization, web development, podcasting, analytics, and experimental video including augmented and virtual reality.
+In the last few years students have interned at The Wall Street Journal, Reuters, The Boston Globe, The Marshall Project, PBS’s NOVA, WGBH’s Frontline, Reveal from the Center for Investigative Reporting, WBUR’s Innovation Hub, NPR’s On Point, WGBH’s Basic Black and The Bay State Banner.
+Our students have also written for The New York Times, Roll Call, Washington Post, WGBH News, Undark Magazine, Columbia Journalism Review, Smithsonian Magazine and InsideClimate News.

-Alumni have gone on to jobs at places such as National Public Radio, Wall Street Journal, Texas Tribune, VTDigger, Arizona Republic, Indianapolis Star, CBS Interactive and NJ.com.
+Alumni have gone on to jobs at places such as National Public Radio, The Los Angeles Times, Washington Post, Wall Street Journal, Texas Tribune, VTDigger, Arizona Republic, Business Insider, Indianapolis Star, CBS Interactive and NJ.com.
 They have also successfully leveraged the broad learning offered within the degree to go into nonprofit communications, digital marketing, and product development.

 52nd Street New York, NY